autowarefoundation/autoware-documentation/docs/how-to-guides/debug-autoware.md

 ## Using a debugger with breakpoints

-Many IDE(e.g. VSCode, CLion) supports debugging C/C++ excutable with GBD on linux plotform.
+Many IDE(e.g. VSCode, CLion) supports debugging C/C++ executable with GBD on linux platform.
 The following lists some references for using the debugger:
 - https://code.visualstudio.com/docs/cpp/cpp-debug
 - https://www.jetbrains.com/help/clion/debugging-code.html#useful-debugger-shortcuts